tos-kamiya/dvg/README.md

 `--window=NUM, -w NUM`
 A chunk of lines specified by this number will be recognized as a paragraph.
 The default value is 20.

+`--query-file=QUERYFILE, -f QUERYFILE`
+Read query text from the file.
+The query file could be a PDF as well as a text file, like document files.

+(As far as I have tried, when the query is specified as a file, better results tend to be obtained by increasing the size of the paragraph with the --window option, e.g. `-w 80`)

 `--include=TEXT, -i TEXT`
 Only paragraphs that contain the specified string will be included in the search results.